Skip to Content

 Termination of criminal proceedings by application of the principle of “in dubio pro duriore”

-In February 2023, the Office of the Public Prosecutor ordered the termination of proceedings against an accused person, who had, in October 2022, been accused of contravening the traffic rules laid down in the Road Traffic Act (SR 741.01).
+In February 2023, the Office of the Public Prosecutor ordered the termination of proceedings against an accused person, who had, in October 2022, been accused of contravening the traffic rules laid down in the Road Traffic Act (SVG; SR 741.01).
 The accused had been represented by the law firm Kanzlei König.

 Construction objection allowed – municipality’s decision reversed